satishgsonwane/Cavitar_WeldCam_GUI/README.md

 ---

 **Note**: This application now supports real Hikvision cameras through the MvCamCtrlSDK.
 The SDK must be installed at `/opt/MVS/` for full functionality.
+Download the SDK from the official Hikvision website and install using the provided .deb package for x86_64 architecture.